-Tara Hunt—the CEO of Truly and co-founder of Phlywheel—joins us in this episode of Content Callout to talk about knowing your audience and how to build a community for them.
+Tara Hunt—the CEO of Truly and co-founder of Phlywheel—joins us in this episode of Content Callout to talk about how to get to know your audience and how to build a community for them.
 We also ask a profoundly sad question: Is there hope for social media?
-This episode of Content Callout is an amazing opportunity to think about new ways of doing things—while embracing a few old strategies, too.
+This episode of The Content Callout is an amazing opportunity to think about new ways of doing things—while embracing a few old strategies, too.
 Don’t miss it!

 Outline of This Episode

 - [12:09] Building a community for your audience

 - [18:23] Is there hope for social media?

 You already have an audience: customers, social media followers, etc. You have data and brand awareness on some level.
 But many companies don’t fully take advantage of the information that they have to create value for their audience.
 How do you gain that information?

 The old-fashioned way is to talk to your audience.
 Pick up the phone, do a Zoom call, or talk to them in person.
 Most people will be happy to have their voice heard.
 Plus, it will give you valuable insight into their world, the phrases they use, and the questions they want to be answered.

 Tara also recommends embracing Google Analytics, especially the “audience” category (which is often overlooked).
 There’s a category within it that she frequents called “interests.”
 This sub-category includes affinities, in-market segments, and the “other” category.
 How can you use these to get to know your audience?
 Listen to find out!

 The COVID-19 pandemic taught marketers that their customers really need to connect with the brands they’re buying from.
 It’s more essential than ever.
 Many of the brands that took the time to build loyalty and trust with a community before the pandemic are faring better during the pandemic than those that didn’t.
 If your dinky restaurant built a community, it’s likely still surviving and thriving.